-The show will feature five specially commissioned pieces of music by leading composers including Emmy award winner Richard Blackford, Sadie Harrison, Litha Efthymiou and ERC award recipient Michael Ellison.
+The show will feature five specially commissioned pieces of music by leading composers including Litha Efthymiou, Sadie Harrison, Julian Leeks, Michael Ellison and Emmy award winner Richard Blackford.
 The music will be performed and recorded by the Zelkova string quartet.
 The soundtrack will be beautifully reproduced by the planetariums 7.1 surround sound system.

 The show will include an introduction and five short presentations on fundamental concepts of physics and astronomy that are relevant to the production’s visual content.
 Leading research scientists, including Dr Robert Massey (Deputy CEO at the Royal Astronomical Society) and Catherine Heymans Professor of Astrophysics at the University of Edinburgh based at the Royal Observatory, Edinburgh.

 Importantly, different versions of the lectures can be written/recorded to suit a wide range of audiences and levels of understanding.

 IMPACT & REACH

 The nature of this project means that it is not possible to provide a specific number of students who will benefit.
 However, the project is designed to maximise both its impact and reach.

 - The planetarium is committed to repeat showings (the forward looking nature of the show will ensure its continuing relevance for many years) and it will be available for use in their educational/schools programme.